intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 `kernel_signatures` structure there with parameter kind set to a new enumeration value `kernel_param_kind_t::kind_specialization_constants_buffer`.

-Those were descriptions of tasks (1) and (2) of DPC++ FE.
-Task (3) is to help DPC++ RT to connect user-provided `specialization_id` variable with corresponding symbolic ID of a specialization constant when `handler::set_specialization_constant` is invoked.
+#### `__builtin_unique_ID`

+This built-in is used to generate unique identifiers for specialization constants, which are used in communication between the compiler and the runtime.

+`__builtin_unique_ID` is defined as follows: it accepts a variable and returns a C-string (`const char *`), which:
+- if the input variable has external linkage, the string must be the same in all translation units that pass this same variable to the built-in.
+- if the input variable has internal linkage, the string must be unique across all translation units.
+- return string must be the same if the built-in was called twice for the same variable within a single translation unit (regardless of its linkage type).

+#### Integration footer generation

+Note: we could have used `__builtin_unique_ID` directly in DPC++ Headers, but this would break compilation of those with a third-party C++ 17-compatible compiler, which is unaware of this built-in function.
+Therefore, the compiler generates a header file, which includes _the result_ of calling `__builtin_unique_ID` function and it is included into the user's program.
+By doing so we can still use this non-standard built-in function and preserve support for third-party host compilers.

-As noted above, we can't use regular integration header here, because in general case, `specialization_id` variables can't be forward-declared.
-Therefore, we are using integration footer approach, which for the following code snippet:
+However, as noted above, we can't use regular integration header here, because in general case, `specialization_id` variables can't be forward-declared.
+Therefore, we are using _integration footer_ approach, i.e. we generate a header file which must be included at the end of a translation unit.

+For the following code snippet:
 ```
 struct A {
   float a, b;
 };

 constexpr specialization_id<int> id_int;
+struct Wraper {
+public:
-constexpr specialization_id<A> id_A;
+  static constexpr specialization_id<A> id_A;
+};
 constexpr inline specialization_id<double> id_double;
 constexpr inline specialization_id<float> id_float;
 // ...